Post may contain affiliate links. See my Affiliate Disclosure.

 Switch up the veggies and use your favorites.
 Clean up what’s already in your fridge or freezer.

 We have used baby red or yellow potatoes, sweet potatoes, butternut squash, broccoli, cauliflower, brussels sprouts, asparagus, fresh green beans or zucchini.
-I’ve even roasted beets on one side of the
+I’ve even roasted beets on one side of the *sheet tray.

 And we mix and match them to fit what we have on hand, at the time.
 It’s a different delicious meal almost every time you make it.
 Give Sheet Pan Sausage and Roasted Veggies a try.